Vanessa160303/SNNI-and-XAI/README.md

 - SSIM
 - Bilder-Res

 These first five files contain the tests for the qualitative evaluation metrics, i.e., sparsity, robustness, and SSIM.
-They can be easily started via the terminal (which was also sourced with Conda) in the implementation folder with the command `jupyter notebook`.
+They can be easily started via the terminal (which was also sourced with Conda) in the Implementation folder with the command `jupyter notebook`.
 It should be noted that the code for the presets OSA_AliceNet_Enc_Test2 and OSA_ResNet18_Dec_Test2 should be executed first, as this is where the noisy images for testing robustness are created.
 The Bilder-Res folder also contains the images that were used for the ResNet18 tests.
 If you want to use these, unzip the individual images into the Implementation folder.

 - 2-Computer-Setup